Busayoilesanmi/LITA_Capstone_Project/README.md

  - No Data on Customer Feedback or Satisfaction: The dataset lacks any feedback or satisfaction scores from customers, which are critical for understanding customer sentiment and loyalty.
 This limits the ability to make recommendations focused on improving the customer experience.

-These limitations highlight areas where additional data or context would enhance the analysis, making it more accurate and actionable for business decision-making.

 ---
 ### Acknowledgments